Nexfinity/CakeyBot-Wiki/changelists/changelist-2026.md

 * Fixed an issue where auto messages and auto responders would incorrectly display an embed being set on them when it wasn't.
 * Fixed an issue where you couldn't cancel active subscriptions
 * Fixed an issue where all subscriptions were listed as "Premium" even if they were not.
+* Fixed the "Update Payment Method" button on the "Manage Subscriptions" page.
+* Fixed an issue where the custom bot page would incorrectly prompt you to setup a custom bot you didn't have yet.

 ## Changed
 * Migrated to GPT-Image-1.5 instead of DALL-E due to DALL-E being deprecated on May 12th.
 * The "Manage Subscriptions" page now displays old/cancelled subscriptions.
+* The custom bot setup wizard now includes a button to invite the bot on the final page.

 ## Added
 * Added a check to the Twitch OAuth settings page that checks when your granted OAuth scopes mismatch from Cakey's currently required ones and prompts you to re-link.
 * Added a search, sort and filter system to the Server Discovery system on the website.
 * Added additional info/properties for servers (such as displaying server's banner & icons for enabled features on the main page)
 * Added the ability to remove scheduled cancellations on the "Manage Subscriptions" page.
+* Added server owner name/profile picture to server discovery pages.

 # April 7th - Server Discovery
 ## Added